fbpx

 • High School (15-18 years old)

-By using this strategy, your children are exploring the same content, but exploring the topic at their specific developmental level.
+By using this strategy, your children are exploring the same content but exploring the topic at their specific developmental level.

 INCORPORATE MORNING TIME INTO YOUR HOMESCHOOL

-ADD FIELD TRIPS INTO YOUR DAYS
+ADD FIELD TRIPS TO YOUR DAYS

-Field trips are a delightful way to teach multiple grades at the same time.
-Field trips could have a singular focus or they can meet multiple curriculum objectives.
+Field trips are a delightful way to teach multiple grades simultaneously.
+They could have a singular focus or meet numerous curriculum objectives.

 USE A PLAN / PLANNER

-use specific multiple child planning sheets from the Deluxe Homeschool Planner.
-These planning sheets allow me to envision (and plan for) multiple grades at the same time.
+One of the best ways to homeschool multiple children/grades is to have a plan.
+I use specific multiple-child planning sheets from the Deluxe Homeschool Planner.
+These planning sheets allow me to envision (and plan for) multiple grades simultaneously.
 It also helps to be able to refer to the plans in our day-to-day schedule.

 UTILIZE WORK BOXES / TRAYS

-Another way to teach children in multiple grades is to use work boxes, trays, or drawers.
+Another way to teach children in multiple grades is to use workboxes, trays, or drawers.

 EVERYDAY LIFE LESSONS

-One of my favourite ways to teach multiple age groups / grades is through everyday life lessons.
+One of my favourite ways to teach multiple age groups/grades is through everyday life lessons.

 Other life lesson activities could include gardening, enjoying a nature walk together, building something, changing the oil in the car, and grocery shopping.